nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Centralising Tags in the Address Book

 In the previous implementation, all `Tag`s are independent of one another despite having the same tag names.
-Hence, centralising the tags enable the user to easily manipulate them as well as easily searching for `Person`s that contain the tag.
+To improve the usability of the address book, tha tags are centralised so that the user can easily manage the tags as well as searching for `Person` objects that contain the tag.
 This is done by creating a `UniqueTagList` within `AddressBook` which will store all tags that were created by the user.
-Whenever a command relating to `Tag` is executed, it will not only apply the changes to the `Tag` in the `UniqueTagList` but will propagate these changes to the relevant `Person`s who contain the specified tag.
+Whenever a command relating to `Tag` is executed, it will not only apply the changes to the `Tag` in the `UniqueTagList` but will also propagate these changes to the relevant `Person`s who contain the specified tag.
-Hence, all operations relating to the `Tag`s are done at the `AddressBook` level to ensure that the `Tag`s and `Person`s are properly synchronised.
+All operations relating to the `Tag` objects are done at the `AddressBook` level to ensure that the `Tag` objects and `Person` objects are properly synchronised.

-Another benefit that comes with the centralised tag list is that the user can maintain tags even if it is not associated to any `Person`s.
-The rationale to maintain `Tag` is to allow the user to reuse the tag depending on their workflow (i.e. A user may want to maintain the `prospective clients` tag even if he/she currently does not have any prospective clients.)
+Another benefit that comes with the centralised tag list is that the user can maintain tags even if it is not associated with any `Person` objects.
+The rationale to maintain `Tag` separately is to allow the user to reuse the tag depending on their workflow (i.e. A user may want to maintain the `prospective clients` tag even if he/she currently does not have any prospective clients.)

 ### Edit Tag Feature - `edittag`

-The tag editing feature is similar to the system used for `Person` but extended to propagate the changes to the `Person`s.
+The tag editing feature is similar to the system used for `Person` but extended to propagate the changes to the `Person` objects.
 This feature is implemented at the `AddressBook` level, and the related functions are:

 * `AddressBook#setTag(target, editedTag)`
 * `AddressBook#setPersonsWithTag(target, editedTag)`